 But this is the day to ignore all of that and bring awareness to all of those right handed folks around the globe in celebration of Left Handers Day.
 After all, as the old saying goes– right handed people operate on the left side of the brain, which means that left handed people are functioning on the right side.
 Therefore, only left handed people are in their right mind!

 It’s time to take a look at Left Handers Day!

 History of Left Handers Day

-Celebrating it’s first year recognized in 1976, Lefthanders International helped raise awareness of the difficulties of being left handed.
-Being accused of witchcraft in the 1600s for just using one hand more than the other, was only the beginning.
-With only 10 percent of the population being left handed, various items are more expensive than their right handed counterparts.
-Objects like scissors, knives and even school desks can see a mark up of almost 75 percent more for left handed individuals, while golf clubs see as much as a 200 percent increase dependent on brand.
+Being accused of witchcraft in the 1600s for just using one hand more than the other, was only the beginning!
+Since only 10 percent of the population is left handed, various items made especially for those who are left-handed are typically more expensive than their right handed counterparts.

-Learning to throw a ball or write on a desk designed for a right hand is difficult for a Southpaw, so why not swap the table on them and sit them at a left handed student desk to right some things down with their right hand.
-Introduce them to the inherent difficulties of using a left handed paring knife in their right hand.
-Show them how coffee mugs are made with the picture and writing so one would have to use the cup in the right hand in order to make use of it as it was intended.
-Or the computer mouse, which is intended for a right handed person, becomes difficult without knowing how to swap it to the left handed mode.
+Introduce individuals to the inherent difficulties of using a left handed paring knife in their right hand.
+Or show them how coffee mugs are made with the picture and writing so one would have to use the cup in the right hand in order to make use of it as it was intended.
+Take a look at a computer mouse–which is intended for a right handed person–and see how difficult it becomes without knowing how to swap it to the left handed mode.

-Like the fact that everyone is born right handed, but only the greatest overcome it.
-Or that it is believed that octopuses only have one right hand.
+For instance, remind those nearby that everyone is born right handed, but only the greatest overcome it!
+Or tell a friend that it is believed that octopuses only have one right hand.
 Or that polar bears are believed to be primarily left handed.